CNugteren/midisurf/README.md

 Running Midisurf on an emulator
 -------------

 If you don't own an Atari ST or just want to test the game first before you write it to a floppy disk, you can run Midisurf on an Atari ST emulator such as [Hatari](https://hatari.tuxfamily.org/).
+After setting up the emulator, select the high resolution (640x400 screen), either:

+* Mount one of the Atari ST image releases (`mdsrf_X.Y.st`) as floppy A or B

+* Mount the contents of one of the release archives (`mdsrf_X.Y.zip`) as a hard disk

-After setting up the emulator, select the high resolution (640x400 screen), mount the folder with `midisurf.prg` and the other files in this repository (at least *.bpm and *.rsc), and start the program as a GEM application.
+* Compile your own `midisurf.prg` from the repository and mount the folder as a hard disk along with the other files in this repository (at least *.bpm and *.rsc).